sithmel/diogenes/README.md

 Plugins
 -------
-A registry can have more than one service with the same name (and a different set of dependencies).
+A service can contain more than one function.
-The correct service will be chosen using the configuration and an [occamsrazor validator](https://github.com/sithmel/occamsrazor.js#tutorial).
+The correct function will be chosen using the configuration and an [occamsrazor validator](https://github.com/sithmel/occamsrazor.js#tutorial).
 Diogenes.validator is a copy of occamsrazor.validator (for convenience).
 Let's say for example that you want to use a different way to get the abstract:
 ```js
 var useAlternativeClamp = Diogenes.validator().match({abstractClamp: "chars"});